learlab/itell/apps/demo/content/textbook/5-experimental-and-clinical-psychologists.md

     correct: false
   - answer: "e.\tThe scientific method"
     correct: false
-- !Structured
-  question: "7.\tOne concern about making conclusions based on our intuitive beliefs and personal experience is that we may focus on cases or information consistent with our beliefs and ignore cases or information inconsistent with our beliefs.
+- question: "7.\tOne concern about making conclusions based on our intuitive beliefs and personal experience is that we may focus on cases or information consistent with our beliefs and ignore cases or information inconsistent with our beliefs.
 What is this bias called?  "
   answers:
   - answer: "a.\tConfirmation bias"
     correct: true